ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 ## Edit the deployment

-The `kubectl apply` command can be used multiple times against the same definitions, it doesn't need to only be used for creation.
+The `kubectl apply` command can be used multiple times against the same definitions; it doesn't need to only be used for creation.
 Sometimes, however, we need to modify a Kubernetes definition directly to make a critical change or to try out different configuration options to solve a problem.
 For this, we can use `kubectl edit`.

-1. Edit the deployment definition (on Windows, this will open Notepad):
+1. Edit the Deployment definition (on Windows, this will open Notepad):
 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" edit deployment web
 ```
-2. Notice that in addition to what was in your file, multiple additional items and formatting has been applied to your deployment definition.
+2. Notice that in addition to what was in your file, multiple additional items and formatting have been applied to your Deployment definition.
 This is normal.
 3. Locate the `replicas` key.
 Change the value from `1` to `3`.
 4. Save the file and close the editor.
-5. List the deployments again, this time you'll notice that multiple items are listed as `READY`:
+5. List the deployments again.
+This time you'll notice that multiple items are listed as `READY`:
 ```shell
 $ kubectl --kubeconfig="/path/to/kubeconfig.yml" get deployments